Home for the Holidays? How to Cope With Coming Home from College

 When you’re visiting home for the first time, your family might expect you to quickly re-adapt to their norms, rules, and expectations - which can feel conflicting when you’re used to the life and structure you made while in college.
 On the other hand, your family may expect you to take on more adult responsibilities (like buying your own food or doing your own laundry), which can be just as stressful if you wanted to come home and be taken care of.
 Either way, it can be a shock to your system, especially when you don’t expect it.

 It’s important to talk to your family about expectations while visiting home.
 For example - will you have plans outside of family gatherings?
 Is there a curfew you need to follow?
 Depending on your family dynamic, it can be difficult and uncomfortable to ask these questions.
-The conversation will look different depending on a number of factors - your relationship to your family, your living situation, your culture, etc..
-But whether you’re asking these questions ahead of time or addressing them in the moment, it’s important to bring these things up to avoid building tension between you and your family.
+The conversation will look different depending on a number of factors - your relationship to your family, your living situation, your culture, and more.
+Whether you’re asking these questions ahead of time or addressing them in the moment, it’s important to bring these things up to avoid building tension between you and your family.

 Being home for the holidays can pressure you into feeling booked and busy - going to back-to-back parties, get-togethers, and maybe even a doctor’s appointment or two - all within a few days.
 With the chaos the holidays bring, it’s okay to take a few moments to sit in any feelings of stress, annoyance, or anxiety.
 Incorporating mindfulness and self care into your day - whether it’s a few minutes of meditation, a calming activity, or journaling - can help you feel grounded, even when it feels like the world is spinning too fast around you.